Hunnyjain7/fastapi-production-boilerplate/README.md

-## A FastApi Boilerplate for Production Development
+## FastAPI Boilerplate for Production Development with MySql and Alembic Migrations

-## Work in Progress not Complete BoilerPlate yet
+* Work in Progress not Complete BoilerPlate yet...

 ## Technology Stack:
+* Python version 3.7 or above
 * FastAPI
 * Uvicorn (server)
 * Sqlalchemy